diyscif/diyscif/scif-thesis.md

 activates before the non-hinged side of the door or window opens beyond its own thickness from the closed position.
 For example, this means that the HSS triggers an alarm before the door opens 5 cm for a 5 cm door.
-Tamper testing should be carried out by ensuring that alarms are triggered when IDS equiptment covers are opened, both in secure and access mode.
+Tamper testing should be carried out by ensuring that alarms are triggered when IDS equipment covers are opened, both in secure and access mode.
 These test procedures should be repeated at least semi-anually. [@ics-705-ts, pp. 60-61]